Baconbullet/html-portfolio/README.md

 # html-portfolio
-An HTML only portfolio that only has two html based projects so far.
+An HTML only portfolio that is only showcasing two html based projects.
 This is a work in process and will be expanded upon over time.